mwkm00/sudoku_backtrack_solver/README.md

 ﻿# sudoku_backtrack_solver
-Compiled using GCC -Wall -Wextra
-Board is passed statically in the code
+Compiled using GCC -Wall -Wextra, board is passed statically in the code